 Using Ice For Neck Pain Relief

 Ice therapy should be used in most cases where there is an acute injury such as; Contusion: which is a bruise without a break in the skin usually caused by a hard blow to a muscle.
 Strain: which is a tear of a muscle due to overloading forces which can be caused by the sudden contraction when sneezing.
 Sprain: which is an injury to the ligament of a joint which is forced beyond it’s normal range of motion such as in a whiplash type neck injury.
+Using ice for neck pain relief is a natural and effective means to reduce inflammation and speed healing.

 To use ice therapy on the neck, an ice bag or a gel pack is available in most drug stores.
 You can even use a bag of frozen vegetables!
 Wrap in a towel and apply to the area for 15-20 minutes.
 If you do not feel comfortable with this method, our neck roll pillow and headache pillow provides a comfortable and easy to use solution as the ice pack fits inside the pillow and you can place it behind your neck, recline and relax.